Hopelessly Devoted to You: Year-end charts

+Certifications

 Sonia version

 In 1994, English singer Sonia took over the role of Sandy in a West End production of Grease, replacing Debbie Gibson.
 In conjunction, she released a cover version of the song.
-The single was released in July 1994 as a non-album single.
+The single was released in July 1994 by labels Cockney and BMG as a non-album single.
 It has a double A-side released as a B-side "The Anthem Medley".
 On the 12-inch single, "The Anthem Medley" was released as the A-side and "Hopelessly Devoted to You" as the B-side.
 The music video for Sonia's version of "Hopelessly Devoted to You" features Sonia walking through an old city and singing.
 The music video for "The Anthem Medley" features Sonia dancing and singing in a nightclub.
 The single become her first not to reach top forty in the United Kingdom, where it peaked at number sixty-one.

+Critical reception

+Alan Jones from Music Week gave Sonia's version of "Hopelessly Devoted to You" three out of five, naming it "a straightforward reading".